 Here are my recommendations for the best parks at Disney World for toddlers, in order of my favorites, and the best attractions for them.

 Magic Kingdom With Toddlers

 Like Donald Duck, this park is #1 for toddlers!
 The attractions and characters available for the little ones far outweigh the others.
 In fact, I often recommend visiting this park at least twice during your vacation.

 Anything without a height requirement is fantastic for toddlers in Disney’s Magic Kingdom park.
 Fantasyland was designed for the littles, and there’s so much for them to experience.
 From character meet and greets everywhere, rides galore, an air-conditioned play area inside the waiting area for Dumbo the Flying Elephant, to a water play area in Storybook Circus, and the most amazing snacks, Magic Kingdom is a toddler’s dream land.

 If you’re unsure what your toddler will like, start off with something tame, like “it’s a small world” or Dumbo the Flying Elephant.
 My all-time favorite ride is Peter Pan’s Flight which allows you to feel like you’re flying with pixie dust.
-Once your child feels the excitement, then work them up to The Barnstormer.
+Once your child feels the excitement, work them up to The Barnstormer.
 If they want something even more exciting, try Seven Dwarfs Mine Train.
-Then you can try all the Mountains (Splash Mountain, Space Mountain, and Big Thunder Mountain Railroad) if they really love thrill rides and meet the heigh requirement!
+Then you can try all the Mountains (Splash Mountain, Space Mountain, and Big Thunder Mountain Railroad) if they really love thrill rides and meet the height requirement!

 Parades and Shows for Toddlers in Magic Kingdom